Kaleemulla/Kaleemulla_Projects/README.md

-# This repo holds my projects available to public domain

-1. AI WebEx Bot Prodigy
+# AI WebEx Bot Prodigy

+This project creates a WebEx Bot that will answer the user queries based on the WebEx space/groups knowledge it has gathered.
+It uses RAG with LLM for deriving final result for the user query.
+The project consists of 2 files:

+webex_space_crawler.py -> Runs as cron, this will crawl through all the WebEx spaces and fetch all the group messages.
+The messages are then categorized, correlated and summarized.
+The categorized summaries are then stored into embeddings. bot.py -> Actual bot code that runs on Flask.
+This code acts as a Webhook integration that will be plugged to the WebEx bot.
-2. AI WebEx Bot Rookie
+3. AI WebEx Bot Rookie
-3. WebEx Bot Jira Jedi
+4. WebEx Bot Jira Jedi